Variorum Collected Studies: Purpose and structure

 The purpose of each volume is to bring together, for the first time, a selection of articles by a leading scholar on their particular area of expertise together with an index and, sometimes, new material.
 Each article retains its original page numbers with a separate pagination added for the book as a whole.

 The contents of each collection are drawn from academic journal articles, conference proceedings, Festschrifts, and similar sources that may otherwise be difficult to access because they were printed in obscure journals, are out of print, or available only in specialist libraries.
 Each volume also allows the development of a scholar's ideas on a particular topic to be seen over time.
+Articles are reprinted in facsimile, i.e. photocopied from the volume they were originally published in.
+As a consequence, volumes in the "Collected Studies" series have no fixed nor regular page numbering, and allow materials to be referenced to exactly as if the reader had the original publication in hands.
+Occasionally, volumes may include original works, as in the case of George T. Dennis' Byzantium and the Franks (1982, CS 150).

 In his review of Roger Scott's Byzantine Chronicles and the Sixth Century (2012, CS 1004), for instance, Conor Whately in the Bryn Mawr Classical Review noted that some of the articles included in the volume were over 40 years old, two were new, and some came "from hard to find publications such as Bysantinska Sälskapet Bulletin, a boon for scholars who might otherwise lack access to them".

 John Dillon, reviewing a different volume in the series, also for the Bryn Mawr Classical Review, noted that the 13 articles in the volume by Richard Sorabji ranged from the 1970s up to the 2010s.
 They thus had the merit of allowing "a most intriguing conspectus of the development of Sorabji’s thought on a number of topics that have long been of interest to him."